Cluster configuration

 /mnt/okm_ocr_template *(rw,sync,no_root_squash,no_subtree_check)

-After saving it, you have to execute this command (every time you modify this file, you should execute it):
+After saving it, you have to run this command (you should run it every time you modify this file):

 $ sudo exportfs -ra